 Hospitals and Ambulance Service

 In Claremont, emergency medical services are provided by Fire Station 101’s paramedic squad.
 If that station’s squad is busy, another paramedic squad from fire stations outside of Claremont is dispatched.
 Patients requiring further attention can seek medical assistance at the nearest hospitals, including Pomona Valley Community Hospital in Pomona and San Antonio Community Hospital in Upland.
 Disaster relief services are provided by the Claremont Chapter of the American Red Cross.

+Evacuation Routes

+Pursuant to State law, Safety Elements must indicate evacuation routes that would be used in the event of an emergency.
+Senate Bill 99 requires all cities and counties, upon the next revision of the housing element on or after January 1, 2020, to update the safety element to include information identifying residential developments in hazard areas that do not have at least two emergency evacuation routes.
+There are currently nine neighborhoods in the city that have been identified as having only a single access road.
+Figure 6-10 illustrates the nine identified neighborhoods that have a singular point of entry and exit.
+These neighborhoods pose additional logistics challenges when coordinating disaster response.
+The City has major evacuation routes which include State Route 210 and Interstate 10 as well as several major roadways including West Foothill Boulevard, East Baseline Road, North Mills Avenue, North Claremont Boulevard, and Redlands Avenue.